RayBB/openlibrary-docs/Production-Service-Architecture.md

 Our current production setup process (as of 2021) for provisioning these Docker containers is **manual** and relies on a lot of manually rsync-ing images around, as well as a separate repository called `olsystem` which contains the production configs, cron jobs, and infrastructure required to run the official openlibrary.org service.

 Our Docker containers are more-or-less provisioned identically:
-- The `docker-compose*.yml` files at openlibrary`s root directory contains the Docker configuration data for each container
+- The `compose*.yaml` files at openlibrary's root directory contains the Docker configuration data for each container
 - These containers may mount external volumes such as `olsystem`, `petabox`, and `1` to access config and shared data.
 - `/opt/openlibrary` contains the business logic for the Open Library project:
 ```